harsman/dyalog-mode/README.md

 Arrays are always read-only and cannot be edited.

-Indentation doesn't take line breaks with diamonds (⋄) into account, and will therefore be buggy if you use diamonds.

-Indentation for Select-statements inside other statements (e.g. a :While or a :Trap) is sometimes incorrect.

 Indenting large regions or large files all at once uses a very suboptimal algorithm and is therefore very slow.